AdvaitPavuluri/finston/README.md

 ❗ It is important to note that programs written in VEXcode V5 will save as a `.v5python` file instead of a  `.py` file.
 If this type of file is pushed to GitHub, it will look like [this](https://github.com/AdvaitPavuluri/VEX_Controller_Code/blob/main/VEX_Controller.v5python).

 The fix for this issue is to use [Visual Studio Code](https://code.visualstudio.com/) along with the [VEX Robotics extension](https://marketplace.visualstudio.com/items?itemName=VEXRobotics.vexcode).

-This is the superior method of coding with VEX equipment—I simply do not see any advantages for using VEXcode over VS Code.
+However, this plugin refuses to transfer the files from VS Code to the physical robot brain.
+It is unknown as to why this is the case.
+Therefore, VS Code can currently only be used for version control—VEXcode is still required to download and run the physical robot's program.